0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 Just as irreversible time was democratized during the Age of Economic Production, the Age of the Autonomous Spectacle democratizes chronological time by granting individuals the ability to create and consume commodities in the general economy (whereas it was once limited to the social elite).
 This is participation with the historical record, albeit limited to the production and consumption of commodities that _increasingly becomes_ the totality of lived experience.

-Most concretely, social media allows individuals to participate in history
+It is during this age that social media allowed individuals to participate in history
 <span className="note"><small>The celebrity is the contemporary class that was formerly the role of the bourgeoisie, the ruling class, or the nobility--the appearance of the control of power and influence: The Influencer.</small>_as celebrity_</span>
 by 'going viral' either among their peers, or more broadly.
 This is an ephemeral participation in history however, as the attention—or gaze of the public—is distracted by the continual onslaught of spectacular memes.